ModellingWebLab/WebLab/docs/experiment_runner_rest_api.md

 * `required`: if success, a list of strings (the required ontology terms in the protocol's interface)
 * `optional`: if success, a list of strings (the optional ontology terms in the protocol's interface)

+This callback will be retried up to a configurable number of times if there is no response.
+After that, a new Celery task will be scheduled to send a brief error message (to the same callback URL) reporting that it gave up trying.
+This error payload will similarly be a JSON object with `returntype` and `returnmsg` fields.

 ## Run experiment

 Fields: